malavshah-9/Mail-Service/README.md

 | Mail Send To |   Text[]    |       |              |
 | Mail CC      |   Text[]    |       |              |
 | Mail By      |   Text[]    |       |              |

+## Retry Logic

+Description: Here I wanted to implement retry logic, which will send the mail which have the `status=FAILED`